Chacha Chaudhary: Raaka

-A significant enemy of both Chacha and Sabu is Raaka.
+A significant enemy of both Chacha and Sabu is Raaka and the main antagonist of the Chacha Chaudhary series.
 Raaka was once a dacoit who was chased by cops.
 Trying to evade the cops, he hid in a building and a gunfight ensued.
 When out of ammunition, he tried to commit suicide by drinking poison he found in the house he was hiding in.
 Unknown to him, the house belonged to a great knowledgeable sage called Chakramacharya, who had developed a potion of immortality.
 Fearing it would be misused, he had labeled the potion as "Poison".
 Raaka mistakenly eats the immortality potion believing it to be poison and kills Chakramacharya who tries to stop him from doing so.
-Once he notices he has become immortal, his mischiefs increase and he no longer remains a mere dacoit.
+Once he notices he has become immortal, his mischief increases and he no longer remains a mere dacoit.

-There's a series of comics on Raaka and his fights with Sabu, which Sabu manages to win with the wisdom of Chacha helping him.
+There's a comic series on Raaka and his fights with Sabu which Sabu manages to win with the wisdom of Chacha helping him.
 Since Sabu cannot kill Raaka, Chacha always advises him to dump Raaka somewhere where he cannot harm humans.
-The places comprise space, deep inside ocean, frozen on the North pole, etc. However, Raaka somehow manages to escape and that's what subsequent comics narrate.
+The places comprise space, deep inside the ocean, frozen on the North pole, etc. However, Raaka somehow manages to escape and that's what subsequent comics narrate.

 Chacha Chaudhary and Sabu have once forced Raaka to shave off his mustache as a result of some competition which was won by Chacha.
 Chacha's comic with Raaka, Raaka ki Waapsi (The Return of Raaka) is one of the best selling comics of Pran's Features.
 Raaka was put to sleep by some potion given by a saint from the Himalayas (who happened to be the Guru of Chakramacharya) and buried in the ocean on the first encounter.
 On his return by another potion he was reduced to a small size, closed in a bottle and buried in a grave.
 But this was not the end.
 He returned several times again to wreak havoc in the city.